Skip to content

 return response({**cached, "source": "cache"})

-# Simulate expensive database query
+# Simulate an expensive database query

 time.sleep(0.1) # 100ms delay